Slevinski/slevinski.github.io/series/unicode-and-signwriting/publishing.md

 ## Series Description

-`Unicode and SignWriting` is the technical companion lane for Unicode history, standards-facing discussion, compatibility, developer guidance, Wikimedia context, and the distinction between character encoding, stable symbol identity, and written-sign text modeling.
+`Unicode and SignWriting` is the technical companion series for Unicode history, standards-facing discussion, compatibility, developer guidance, Wikimedia context, and the distinction between character encoding, stable symbol identity, and written-sign text modeling.

 ## Repository Description